mcoira/meetup-java-driver/README.md

 	CASSANDRA_HOME/bin/cqlsh
 	CREATE KEYSPACE IF NOT EXISTS test WITH replication = {'class':'SimpleStrategy', 'replication_factor':1};
+	use test;
-	create the tables defined in schema.cql
+	*create the tables defined in schema.cql*